The Expanse Part 5: All slices of time being simultaneous

 Those who have lived through an apocalypse have the experience, knowledge, and insight to describe world events across the past, present, and future with acute precision because the apocalypse isn't a theoretical possibility, it's a tangible reality.
 Octavia Butler, who is often (problematically) celebrated as an oracle, was no seer but a Black woman living in her time, bolstered with an education in history and lived experience.
 She wasn’t telling us about a future she had foreseen; she was describing the present time she lived in; and the unchanged present we subsequently live in.
 While the paths to survival she outlined have given a lot of people hope through the potential to relearn life skills and find community, she didn't intend to provide a template or field guide for how to endure dystopia.
 She wanted us to fear the future she wrote and fear it enough to do whatever we could to prevent it.3

-Sinking deep into this fallow time of the last six months, I’ve spent my days wondering how I would bring this back around to look at apocalypse and nonlinear time through other lenses.
-I don’t want to appropriate the work of Indigenous authors, thinkers, and storytellers into a colonizing praxis.
-I think it’s important to learn from their work in such a way as I consider my own place and position moving forward.4 I fully believe that throughout the world, there are examples that can help forge these new paths alongside the old ones; Indigenous and non-Indigenous alike.
-After all, animist lifeways of interconnectivity, right relationship with the land and spirits, and moving through life within a worldview of cyclical time and intergenerational communication is common across the historical world, including European cultures.
-Therefore I think it's a good idea to come back to, or return to, seeking those stories in our own lineages, as much as we can.
+It’s important to look at apocalypse and nonlinear time through the lenses of other cultures and histories.
+I don’t want to appropriate the work of Indigenous authors, thinkers, and storytellers, but I think it’s important to learn from their work and find the overlaps in our collective lore and knowledge moving forward.4 Throughout the world, there are examples that can help forge these new paths alongside the old ones, Indigenous and non-Indigenous alike: Animist lifeways of interconnectivity and relationality with all beings, right relationship with the land and spirits, and moving through life within a worldview of cyclical time and intergenerational communication is common across the historical world, including European cultures.
+I think it's a good idea to seek out and learn from those stories in our respective lineages, as much as we can to heal from the scarring impacts of colonialism and capitalism.
 I know a lot of us don't know where to begin, given the multitudinous ancestry we have; but I think that multitude is our strength and our path out of the trap of believing we only come from a singular lineage or heritage.
-A lot of us are frustrated at the deep scars and impacts of Christianization, colonialism, and capitalism.
 I think if we really slow down to think about this, most of us feel the losses and the severances deep in our bones and we want to repair those losses.
 Dig into it all, I say, follow all those weird and winding threads.
-There's no going back to some arbitrary moment in the past; we aren't trying to preserve traditions in amber.5 But in the way the moments I cherish with my grandmother are always with me, our lineages and traditions are also always with us.
+There's no going back to some arbitrary moment in the past; we aren't trying to preserve traditions in amber.5 But in order to heal the present and the future, we need to re-learn our relationship to time through these knowledges and pathways.

-In light of examining these converging lenses, I can’t help but feel the importance of acknowledging how and where things were lost or fell off to continue co-creating the stories we need for the time and the place where we are now, and in the future.
+I can’t help but feel the importance of acknowledging how and where things were lost or fell off to continue co-creating the stories we need for the time and the place where we are now, and in the future.
 We spiral back to the past not as a point of return but a point of departure to learn what wisdom we can.
 We loop back around again to build on that wisdom and create the systems of knowledge we’ll need going forward.
 This is the citation, this is the comprehensive outline, this is the undulating path of time, place, and connection I'm seeking.
 All slices of time being simultaneous, our ancestors are enacting moments and movements that are changing our present; our descendants are making changes that will alter our past and the lives we’re living right now; and we are creating a world we hope to be experienced as better in the lives and lifetimes of our descendants, in a future where they are joyful and thriving in a place that is lush, abundant, and beautiful.
 And maybe in some small way, a ripple from that brilliant future unfurls across our lives in such a way as we can experience it in our lifetimes, too.

 Further reading and listening for those interested: